The following resources are for new and current SIS course lecturers.

 Disciplinary Issues or Problems

-Instructors who encounter disciplinary issues or other problems should first consult with the MLIS Program Director, for advice and appropriate procedures.
-Problems involving McGill graduate students are referred to the Graduate and Postdoctoral Studies Office.
-Allegations of plagiarism or other academic offences by graduate students are referred to the appropriate Associate Dean in the Graduate and Postdoctoral Studies Office.
+Instructors who encounter disciplinary issues, plagiarism allegations, or other problems should first consult with the School of Information Studies Master's Graduate Program Director (GPD) for advice and appropriate procedures.
+After discussion with the GPD, problems involving McGill graduate students that cannot be resolved at the School level are referred to the Graduate and Postdoctoral Studies Office.

-The Director can be consulted for clarification of any points concerning your role and responsibilities as an instructor.
+The School of Information Studies Director can be consulted for clarification of any points concerning your role and responsibilities as an instructor.

 See the IT page for technology-related information.